parimalp/FPGA-Design-Flow-using-Vivado/README.md

 The labs have been developed on a PC running Microsoft Windows 10 professional edition and using **Vivado 2021.2** version tools.

+## Change Log

+2022 : Upgrade the tool version to Vivado 2021.2, adding support for Boolean board.
+At this time, tutorial sources and docs for boolean has finished initial release, PYNQ-Z2 will be followed up as soon as possible.

 ## Source Files Setup

 All the source files are located in the path of **{this_repo}/sources/boards**